sktime/sktime/docs/source/developer_guide/documentation.rst

 ~~~~~~~~

 This section should reference other ``sktime`` code artifacts related to the code artifact being documented by the docstring.
 Developers should use
 judgement in determining related code artifacts.
-For example, rather than listin all other performance metrics, a percentage error based performance metric
+For example, rather than listing all other performance metrics, a percentage error based performance metric
 might only list other percentage error based performance metrics.
 Likewise, a distance based classifier might list other distance based classifiers but
 not include other types of time series classifiers.